DEFRA/software-development-standards/docs/standards/javascript_standards.md

 Whilst there is no immediate requirement that teams migrate existing codebases to neostandard, new projects should use neostandard.

-Migration is relatively straight forward and neostandard [documentation](https://github.com/neostandard/neostandard?tab=readme-ov-file#migrate-from-standard) includes a guide.
+Migration is relatively straightforward and neostandard [documentation](https://github.com/neostandard/neostandard?tab=readme-ov-file#migrate-from-standard) includes a guide.

 ### Do not use front end JavaScript frameworks